MykolaWauer/Automated_Backup_Excel_Files/README.md

 ## Overview

-This Python script performs currency conversion on an Excel file containing sales data.
-It utilizes the powerful data manipulation library, pandas, to handle Excel data and the forex-python library to fetch daily updated exchange rates.
-The converted data is then saved to a new Excel file using openpyxl.
+This Python script performs the crucial task of automating the backup and encryption of weekly Excel files.
+The primary objective is to facilitate the creation of an Excel file on a regular basis without a password.
+Following this, the script automates the process of copying the Excel file and its contents to a designated drive, where it is subsequently encrypted with a password.

 ## Features

-- Converts currency values from Krone (CZK) to Euro (EUR) based on daily exchange rates
-- Uses pandas for efficient data manipulation
-- Retrieves exchange rates from forex-python
+- Real-timr file system monitoring
-- Saves the results to a new Excel file with openpyxl
+- Automated weekly Excel file backup
+- Efficient initial copy
+- Encryption with password -- in process
+- Robuts error handling
+- Cross-platform compatibility

 ## Requirements

 - Python 3.x